Integrating multiple databases#

 REL::Territories<->Regions -> GROUP::Regions GROUP::Territories;

-REL::OrderDetails<->Orders -> GROUP::OrderDetails GROUP::Orders;
+REL::Order_Details<->Orders -> GROUP::Order_Details GROUP::Orders;

 REL::Orders<->Employees -> GROUP::Employees GROUP::Orders;